-tips-for-getting-started - Practice makes perfect.
-Checkout our 2017 or 2018 challenges
+tips-for-getting-started — Practice makes perfect!
+All our past challenges are

 Common linux command line tools

 - curl and wget let you download files and data

 - xxd or od let you convert files to hex and the other way around